Nardianian/csound-vst3/README.md

     Csound instrument pfields, and should open MIDI inputs and, if needed, MIDI outputs, like this:
     ```
-    --midi-key=4 --midi-velocity=5 -m160 -+msg_color=0 --daemon
+    -M1 -Q2 --midi-key=4 --midi-velocity=5 -m163 -+msg_color=0 --daemon
     ```
+    CsoundVST prints a list of available MIDI devices when it compiles the .csd.

-    You should ensure that your Csound orchestra outputs signals within the interval [-1, +1].
+    You should ensure that your Csound orchestra outputs audio samples within the interval [-1, +1].
 This can be adjusted by setting 0dbfs in your orchestra header.

  2. In your DAW, create a new track using CsoundVST3 as a virtual instrument.